Last Updated on February 10, 2023 by Matt

 How much do electric scooters cost?

-Electric scooters prices can range from anywhere between $149 and $7400.
+Electric scooter prices can range from anywhere between $149 and $7400.
 On average, electric scooters cost around $1200, while the average budget scooter will cost around $310.

 To learn everything there is to know about electric scooter prices, price ranges, and categories, check out our comprehensive guide here.